ana0916/ana0916/README.md

 - 👋 Hi, I’m Sulli
-- 👀 I’m interested in games and pretty things, cute things, new things, adventure and a bright future! i'm a dreamer.
-- 🌱 I’m currently learning the basics, studying on Todas em Tech by Reprograma and also ADS at college in my country.
+- 🌱 I’m currently learning the basics, studying on Todas em Tech by Reprograma and also ADS at MULTIVIX.
 - 💞️ I’m looking to collaborate on... everything, put my name on it ill do it!
-- 📫 How to reach me on discord: Sulli#2385  - if you wanna help me learn more or give advice! i like talking or we can play on free time.
+- 📫 How to reach me on discord: Sulli#2385  - if you wanna help me learn more or give advice! i like talking about programming and discovering new things.

 <!---
 ana0916/ana0916 is a ✨ special ✨ repository because its mine.